omseeth/omseeth.github.io/_posts/2024-12-27-CNN_sentiment_analysis.md

 #### Multiple channels

-In fact, the input to a CNN can be greater than one.
+The input to a CNN can be greater than one.
 If we're dealing with images that are encoded in terms of RGB colors, we can split up the input into three two-dimensional matrices corresponding to red, green, and blue color information and feed them to the CNN.
 Each input matrix would be called one **channel**.
 For this matter, in most CNN implementations the convolutional layers expect an input with **3 dimensions** where $$E_{n_1\times n_2 \times c_{in}}$$ would be the input of dimensions $$n_1\times n_2$$ times $$c_{in}$$, such as $$c_{in} = 3$$ for three different color matrices.

 The further processing of the input allows a lot of variability: Each $$c_{in}$$ input will have its own filter.
 The filters can be also stored as three-dimensional tensors: $$F_{m_1\times m_2 \times c_{in}}$$.
 Usually, the filtered results from each respective input will be element-wise added to create the output feature map.
 But sometimes it also helps to have multiple feature maps as outputs to capture different aspects from the input.
 In this case, the filters can be changed to four-dimensional tensors: $$F_{m_1\times m_2 \times c_{in}\times c_{out}}$$ where $$c_{out}$$ determines the numbers of feature maps that we want (see **Fig. 4**).

 {% include figure.liquid loading="eager" path="assets/img/CNN_sentiment/four_dim_filter.png" class="img-fluid mx-auto d-block" width="80%" %}**Fig. 4**: Multiple filters (kernels) for three input channels, producing four feature maps

 Note, if we have for example four feature maps, we'll also need four pooling layers.
 As the size of convolutional layers changes we'll also have more parameters to train.
-This being said, remember that a FNN processing an input image of size would require weights of same size for its first layer.
+This being said, remember that a FNN processing an input image would require weights of same size for its first layer.
 In contrast, the parameters of CNNs are bounded by the filter size.
 LeCun et al. (1989, p.
 399) describe this aspect as "weight sharing" and note as one distinctive feature of CNNs that they significantly reduce the amount of parameters to be trained.

 ## Section 3) Implementing a CNN with PyTorch